BerliozFramework/BerliozDocs/cli.md

 ### `berlioz:config`

-To get the beautify configuration.
+To get the beautified configuration.

 Parameters: